eve1234/woscops/README.md

 Usage
 -----
+First create accounts with the Services listed below (Stripe.com, Parse.com), which you need to edit the files below.
+Then:
 1. Update public/app.js with your own Stripe pk_ID (currently includes a test Stripe acount that may or may not work).
 Update line:
 chargeurl: "https://localhost:1234/processStripe.aspx" //
 Note the PayPal and Google buttons have been commented out (so unavailable in default site).